mfrailis/DAS/INSTALL.md

     make db-<alias>

-Compile the library
+Compile the library as shared object

-    make das
+    make DAS_SO

-Compile the test program.
-The executable file will be located in build directory
+Compile the library as static object

-    make test
+    make DAS_A

 Compile examples.
 The executable files will be located in build directory